nicklafferty/craftycody/content/life/turning-our-yard-into-a-magical-forest.md

 In the half-bed, I put a star jasmine plant that I'm hoping will grow up the wall and break up all that white brick.
 I'll have to get a bigger trellis eventually since they don't stick to walls.

 There were tons of weird weed/shrubs along the back fence that were in rough shape.
 We pulled most of them out and started a new bed in the back corner of our yard.
 It's pretty shady back there, so we bought shrubs that did well in low light.
 There are a couple of sages, hosta, and coleus.

+## Planting Process

+I am by no means a master gardener.
+This is my first foray into large-scale gardening.
+When planting the bamboo, I bought fertilizer, root activator, and compost like the videos on their site said.
+Of course, I had a ton leftover after the bamboo was in the ground.

+The fertilizer I use is a 10-10-10 all-purpose fertilizer I got from Lowe's.
+The numbers represent the amount of each nutrient the fertilizer contains.
+Those nutrients are nitrogen, phosphorus, and potassium respectively.
+Different plants need different combinations of the three and it's important to look up what your plants will need.
+Some plants don't like fertilizer at all!

+Root activator does what it sounds like.
+It stimulates root growth and helps protect against transplant shock.
+I pour a little of this into some water and pour it into a hole I just dug for a plant.
+I may even pour some directly on the roots.

+Compost gets mixed in with the dirt in a freshly dug hole then the plant is placed on top.
+I use Black Kow brand compost because it's what Lowe's has.
+I also have a tumbler composter where we are starting our own compost and will use that when it's ready.